Are we looking at the next big move in Skillz Inc. (SKLZ)?

 Skillz Inc. (SKLZ): Who are the competitors?

-The company’s main competitors (and peers) include Roblox Corporation (RBLX) that is trading 12.11% up over the past 12 months.
-Activision Blizzard Inc. (ATVI) is 0.95% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Roblox Corporation (RBLX) that is trading 0.49% up over the past 12 months.
+Activision Blizzard Inc. (ATVI) is -4.09% down on the 1-year trading charts.